 The British started the pension system in India after the Indian struggle for independence in 1857.
 This was the reflection of the pension scheme then prevailing in Britain.
 But the provisions of this system discouraged the employees for creating a financial cover for their post-retirement life.
 So, confronting to all these problems, the Indian Pension Act 1871 replaced the Pension System of 1857.

-After that, temporary increases were done regularly in pension to compensate the increasing prices, and the concept of dearness allowance came in the light to satisfy the pensioners.
+Later, temporary increases were done regularly in pension to compensate the increasing prices (Inflation).
+The concept of dearness allowance also came in the light to satisfy the pensioners.
 But, like in most developing countries, there was no universal social security system to protect the elderly against economic deprivation.

 The Royal Commission on Civil Establishments, in1881, first awarded pension benefits to the government employees.
 The Government of India Acts of 1919 and 1935 made further provisions.
 These schemes were later consolidated and expanded to provide retirement benefits to the entire working population of the public sector.

 Post-independence, several provident funds were set up to extend coverage to the private sector workers.